Blog General

 Key Elements

-Before you start off the process of market segmentation, it is essential to understand its key elements to create segments that would make the most sense.
+Before you start off the process of market segmentation, it is essential to understand the key elements of customer segmentation that would make the most sense.
 If this is not clear, chances are that your segmentation strategy might fall apart.

 The key elements of market segmentation include: